 So, exactly what is a DMAA pre-workout?
 This article discusses the risks of using DMAA pre-workouts, then guides those seeking a DMAA pre-workout alternative.

-However, in 2012, the US military reported problems with DMAA as a pre-workout supplement–it was linked to a fatal heart attack in service members.
+However, in 2012, the US military reported problems with DMAA as a pre-workout supplement, as it was linked to a fatal heart attack in service members.

-USPlabs maintains that DMAA is an herbal supplement, geranium extract.
-The FDA counterargues that 1,3-DMAA is an amphetamine derivative, not a dietary supplement.
+To this day, the USPlabs maintains that DMAA is a herbal supplement, geranium extract, but the FDA counterargues that it is an amphetamine derivative, not a dietary supplement.